top of page

 Rahab was a prostitute but a believer in Jesus.

-To identify herself with the invading Israelite army, Rahab tied a red cord to her windowsill to identify her apartment.
+To identify herself with the invading Israelite army, Rahab tied a red cord to her windowsill to identify her apartment so that she would not be harmed.

 Joshua 2:17-22